Peterborough, Ontario: Arts and culture

 A portion of the Trent-Severn Canal below the lift lock is flooded and maintained for skating each winter.

 Beavermead Campground is located on Little Lake at the centre of Peterborough.
 Beavermead Campground has 98 individual campsites, 46 un-serviced and 52 serviced.
 Beavermead has rental options for kayaks and a supervised swimming area.
 There are multiple athletic fields and public washrooms on the grounds.
 Beavermead Park hosts the Soul Beach Volleyball program that facilitates games and recreation during the summer months.

+The Kawartha String Orchestra recruits musicians from Peterborough and the nearby communities.
+The orchestra was established around 2015 / 2016 and is composed of string musicians of all ages and backgrounds.

 Public library

 The Peterborough Mechanics Institute, established in 1868, housed a subscription library that allowed members who paid a fee to borrow books.
 Mechanics Institutes were established across Ontario to make education universal and accessible to all citizens.
-In Peterborough, the Institute and the Library were located on Water Street.
-In May 1895, the Mechanics Institute became the Peterborough Public Library.
-The library remained on Water Street.

-Later, the Peterborough Public Library received funding from the Andrew Carnegie Foundation and the new Carnegie Library located on George Street opened in 1911.
+Later, the Peterborough Public Library received funding from the Andrew Carnegie Foundation a Carnegie Library was erected in 1911.
 This building is currently the Carnegie Wing of City Hall.
 In February 1949, a branch library opened in the south end of Peterborough.
-It was situated above a hardware store and was a room measuring 50 by 20 feet.
-It was divided into two sections—one for children, the other for adults.

-The DelaFosse Branch Library opened officially on December 1, 1965.
-The Peterborough Examiner declared that this branch at 729 Park Street S., made "south end residents the envy of the rest of the city."
-Currently, it holds a recreational reading collection of approximately 14,000 hardcover and paperback books for all ages.
-Recent additions to the collection include a variety of multimedia including CDs, DVDs, CD-ROMs and CD audio books.
-This branch library is named in honour of Frederick Montague de la Fosse, who was the Chief Librarian of Peterborough Public Library from 1910 to 1946.

-The Main Library at 345 Aylmer Street N. opened on September 2, 1980.
-The new library was built on the site of the old fire hall and had about triple the floor space of the old Carnegie building.
-The opening ceremonies were held on September 17 and featured Dr. Robertson Davies, Master of Massey College, University of Toronto, as the keynote speaker.

-The Main Library is a full-service library with a well-stocked and current circulating collection of books, CD audio books, CD Music, DVDs and magazines.
-In addition to encyclopedias and dictionaries, the Reference Collection includes a local history collection, government documents, electronic resources and microforms selected to answer the information needs of the community.
-The Main Library was used in the filming of the 2008 American science fiction film Jumper.
+The DelaFosse Branch Library opened in 1965.
+A new branch was constructed inside the Miskin Law Community Complex.
+The main library opened in 1980.